nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/CREATING_FISH_COMPONENTS.md

 ## Practice: Automate Martin's Locations

-Create a data provider, a tip list component, and a tip component to automate the rendering of Martin's locations for the location page.
+Create a data provider, a location list component, and a location component to automate the rendering of Martin's locations for the location page.

 Suggested files to create: